mundialis/courses-grass-gis/grass_gis_intro_fossgis2018/raster_intro.md

 + zoom in
 + set region from display (icon)
 + export again with *r.out.gdal*
-+ compare size of the two exported raster maps
++ compare the size of the two exported raster maps
 + compare output of gdalinfo

 **Note: White space in path needs quoting with “<span style="color:blue">C:\PATH</span> TO\...”**